Seattle schools should be all-online in the fall, district says, reversing earlier decision

-Following a cautionary health report and pressure from its teachers union, Seattle Public Schools said it is now recommending that classes be held remotely, scrapping its plans to bring students back into school buildings in the fall.
+After a cautionary health report and pressure from its teachers union, Seattle Public Schools said it is recommending that classes be held remotely, scrapping its plans to bring students back into school buildings in the fall.

 The decision, relayed in an email from a top district official that was obtained by The Seattle Times, cited current transmission rates in King County as a factor in the decision.

-“Superintendent Juneau is recommending that Seattle Public Schools, like other districts across the state, start the 2020-2021 school year remotely and continue with this model until further notice,” said the email, sent Wednesday morning.
+“Superintendent (Denise) Juneau is recommending that Seattle Public Schools, like other districts across the state, start the 2020-2021 school year remotely and continue with this model until further notice,” said the email, sent Wednesday morning.

 Shortly after that email went out, district spokesperson Tim Robinson confirmed the recommendation in a statement.